probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 For each of the report's default predictive metrics (timing metrics are excluded), a metric votes when the baseline is **significantly better** than the report.
-A baseline score is considered significantly better only when its gap to the report exceeds an adaptive threshold, ``max(0.01, 0.05 * |report score|)``, scaled up by a tolerance factor (up to ``2x``) when the report's fit and predict times are close to the baseline's — a sign that it wraps a similar (or identical) underlying algorithm, for which a slightly lower test score is expected noise rather than a real regression.
+A baseline score is considered significantly better only when its gap to the report exceeds ``max(0.01, 0.05 * |report score|)``.

 This check always reports the baseline's performance on the test set.
-When a **strict majority** of comparable metrics vote, the tip warns that the model is significantly worse than the baseline; otherwise it reports the baseline's scores for reference, along with the number of metrics on which the model is significantly better, so you can see how much better the model performs.
+When a **strict majority** of comparable metrics vote, the tip warns that the model is significantly worse than the baseline; otherwise it reports that the model is on par with or better than the baseline, along with the baseline's scores for reference.

 Why it matters
 ^^^^^^^^^^^^^^